 I realize we can’t all trade in our cars for something that fits better, but there are changes we can make with existing cars.
 If driving gives you pain here are a few tips to help you adjust.

-- If your seat sits low, adjust it up if you can.
+- Raise your seat, so that you are sitting rather than leaning.
+If your seat sits low, adjust it up if you can.
 If your seat will not adjust to a higher position, try sitting on a pillow or two to raise yourself up (just make sure the pillow is positioned so that your weight is evenly spread across it, and you are not sitting at an angle).

-- If your feel your legs straining to reach the gas peddle, move your seat forward.
-If you can’t move it any further forward, try a pillow behind your back or even an extension on the gas peddle.
+- Move your seat forward so that you aren’t straining to reach the pedals.
+If you can’t move it any further forward, try a pillow behind your back or even a peddle extension.

-- If your arms/ shoulders are straining to steer, adjust your steering wheel down, if possible.
-If you’ve got your steering wheel down as far as it will go, you may still want to try a pillow under your butt and/or behind your back.
+- Adjust your steering wheel down so that it’s easier to reach.
+If you have to lift your arms up to reach the steering wheel or you are stretching to reach it, adjust your steering wheel down.
+If you’ve got your steering wheel down as far as it will go, you may still want to try a pillow under your butt and/or behind your back, to move you forward and up to decrease the strain on your arms.

-- Try a lumbar support like they make for office chairs.
+- Watch your posture.
+Try a lumbar support like they make for office chairs.
 It will help your posture as you drive and also gives you a little push forward.
-I even use one of these while riding as well as driving.
+I often use one of these while riding as well as driving.

-- Make sure that you can rest the heel of your driving foot on the floor while driving.
+- Relax your foot.
+Make sure that you can rest the heel of your driving foot on the floor while driving.
 Being forced to have it hovering in the air causes your whole body to tense up.
-There are pads/ risers that you can get to help out with this issue.
+Avoid wearing shoes that don’t have good support (like flip-flops or sandals) and instead look for shoes with thicker soles to provide more support between your foot and the floor.

 In the end, the only option may be changing cars; whether it’s trading with a spouse or trading in.
-If you do have to trade your car in, take a lot of time to try different cars.
+If you do have to trade your car in, take your time and try different cars.
 Start with sitting in each car you are considering and adjusting the seat and steering wheel to the most comfortable position.
+If it seems comfortable at that point, pretend you are driving with your foot on the gas, then move it over to the brake.
+Do this a few times and within about 5 minutes you’ll likely know if you’re going to have pain.
 Don’t bother test driving a car if you can’t even get comfortable just sitting in it.
 If you start to feel pain while driving, stop and let someone else finish driving the car back to the dealer rather than extend your pain and possibly make it worse.